-- 2:2 level award at any recognised undergraduate degree in biological/animal/ecological/veterinary science, or
+- 2.2 Honours degree at any recognised undergraduate degree in biological/animal/ecological/veterinary science, or

 - Diploma and professional/employment experience as deemed appropriate by the programme coordinator.

 Online learning at the University of Glasgow allows you to benefit from the outstanding educational experience that we are renowned for, without having to relocate to our campus.